Learning the Pareto Front with Hypernetworks: Multi-objective optimization

-which they prove is either a descent direction for all losses or a local Pareto optimal point.
-They show that following this update directions leads to convergence on the Pareto front.
-In \cite{desideri12MDGA} the author shows similar results for the convex combination of gradients with minimal norm, i.e. $d(\theta)=\arg\min_{d\in conv(\{\nabla\ell_i(\theta)\})}||d||_2$.
-In both methods one has no control over which point on the Pareto front the optimization converges to.

-To ameliorate this problem, \cite{lin2019pareto} suggested the Pareto multi-task learning (PMTL) algorithm; they split the loss space into separate cones, based on selected rays, and return a solution in each cone by using a constrained version of \cite{FliegeS00}.
-While this allows the user to get several points on the Pareto front, it scales poorly with the number of cones.
-Not only does one need to run and store a separate model per cone, we empirically observe that the run-time for each optimization increases with the number of cones due to the increased number of constraints.
+In the context of the current work, we highlight two properties that an MOO optimization procedure should possess: scale to many objectives and control which solution on the Pareto front is obtained. \cite{lin2019pareto} described \textit{Pareto multi-task learning} (PMTL), an algorithm that splits the loss space into separate cones based on the selected reference rays, and returns a solution per cone using a constrained version of \cite{FliegeS00}.
+This approach allows the user to target several points on the Pareto front; However, it scales poorly with the number of cones and does not converge to the exact desired ray on the Pareto front.

-\cite{Mahapatra2020MultiTaskLW} presented \textit{Exact Pareto Optimal} (EPO), an MOO optimization method that can converge to a desired ray in loss space.
-They balance two goals: Finding a descent direction and getting to the desired ray.
-They search for a point in the convex hull of the gradients, known by \cite{desideri12MDGA} to include descent directions, that has maximal angle with a vector $d_{bal}$ which pulls the point to the desired ray.
-They show that EPO can converge to any feasible ray on the Pareto front.
+Convergence to the desired ray in loss space can be achieved using \textit{Exact Pareto Optimal} (EPO) \citep{Mahapatra2020MultiTaskLW}.
+To find the intersection of the Pareto front with a given preference ray $\br$, EPO balances two goals: Finding a descent direction towards the Pareto front and approaching the desired ray.
+EPO searches for a point in the convex hull of the gradients, known by \cite{desideri12MDGA} to include descent directions, that has a maximal angle with a vector $d_{bal}$ which pulls the point to the desired ray.
+EPO combines gradient descent and controlled ascent enabling it to reach an exact Pareto optimal solution if one exists, or the closest Pareto optimal solution.